declare-lab/nora/README.md

-# NORA: Neural Orchestration for Robotics Autonomy
+# NORA: Neural Orchestrator for Robotics Autonomy

 🔥 Training scripts have been released.